-A person may waive a statutory benefit conferred on that person under a statute if the waiver does not infringe some public right or public policy: see Bowmaker Ltd v Tabor [1941] 2 All ER 72; Reckitt & Colman (New Zealand) Ltd v Taxation Board of Review [1966] NZLR 1032.
-To determine whether a statutory right to free education can be waived, it is appropriate to consider whether the purpose of the legislation under which the right is conferred would be infringed by the waiver or contracting out: see Johnson v Moreton [1978] 3 All ER 37; Lieberman v Morris 69 CLR 69.
+A person may waive a statutory benefit conferred on that person under a statute if the waiver does not infringe some public right or public policy: Bowmaker Ltd v Tabor [1941] 2 All ER 72; Reckitt & Colman (NZ) Ltd v Taxation Board of Review [1966] NZLR 1032.
+To determine whether a statutory right to free education can be waived, it is appropriate to consider whether the purpose of the legislation under which the right is conferred would be infringed by the waiver or contracting out: Johnson v Moreton [1978] 3 All ER 37; Lieberman v Morris (1944)69 CLR 69.

-Sections 20 and 25 of the Education Act require all New Zealand citizens and residents between the ages of 6 and 16 to be enrolled at a state registered school and to attend the school.
-Private schools must satisfy requirements as to the suitability of premises, staffing, equipment and curriculum, and, in order to be registered, must give students a tuition no lower in standard than that of tuition given to students enrolled at state schools: section 35A of the Education Act.
+Sections 20 and 25 of the Education Act require all New Zealand citizens and residents between the ages of 6 and 16 to be enrolled at a state-registered school and to attend the school.
+Private schools must satisfy requirements as to the suitability of premises, staffing, equipment, and curriculum and, in order to be registered, must give students a tuition no lower in standard than that of tuition given to students enrolled at state schools: section 35A of the Education Act.
 The purpose of the PSCI Act was to enable private schools, originally established to provide education of a special character, to be brought within the state system of education as integrated schools.
-As with other schools in the state system, the Board of a private integrated school is responsible for the provision of education free of charge to their pupils.
+As with other schools in the state system, the Board of a private integrated school is responsible for providing education free of charge to its pupils.

-Parents have the choice of having their children educated at non-state schools.
+Parents can choose to have their children educated at non-state schools.
 It could be argued that in that sense the statutory entitlement to free education can be waived.
-However, the statutory entitlement is to free enrolment and education in state schools.
-The public policy objective expressed in the Education Act is that all children are to receive education of a minimum standard.
-The provision of public funding for education and the entitlement to free education are intended to ensure that cost is not a barrier to education access.
-Therefore, it can be argued that the right to free education is not solely a private right.
-If Boards were able to impose a requirement for the payment of "fees" and individual parents were able to waive the right to free education, the purpose of the legislation would be infringed.
+However, the public policy objective expressed in the Education Act is that all children are to receive education of a minimum standard.
+The provision of public funding for education and the entitlement to free education are intended to ensure that cost is not a barrier to access to education.
+That free education is provided for a public purpose is confirmed by the 1993 statement of national education goals (New Zealand Gazette No 58, 29 April 1993), which states: